How do I know if I'm ready for Endless Customers?

 But it doesn't stop there.

-In this article, we outline six fundamental beliefs that are typical of a true 'They Ask, You Answer' company and pave the way to successfully implementing this business philosophy.
+In this article, we outline six fundamental beliefs that are typical of a truly Endless Customers business and pave the way to successfully implement this business philosophy.

-By the end of this article, you'll know if you're ready to embark on your They Ask, You Answer journey.
+By the end of this article, you'll know if you're ready to embark on your Endless Customers journey.
 Let's go!

 1. You understand that buyers have fundamentally changed